shimorojune/seminar_hall_booking/README.md

 A php driven web app to facilitate and digitize the seminar hall booking process in Saranathan College of Engineering, Tamil Nadu, India.

+The project started as my first ever officially useful software developed , and is now being used by almost 200-300 staff members to book seminar halls across the Saranathan college campus.

+The application is written in PHP since it was the easiest stack to learn along with HTML and CSS and Bootstrap framework to build a complete system with an interactive UI as well as a responsive backend.

+This code is now legacy as the college IT staff have taken over the responsibility of maintaining and updating the system and have built in more features along the way

 ## Getting Started